 Latest or last computed max change in dB at specific ‘k’ is represented as ‘dot’ in current operating load bin and as a trend in future releases w.r.t time in case of historical data availability. dB data represented in circle will correspond to maximum change in dB from baseline dB at specific ‘k’ value of formula (k = 1,2,3) related to fault. (‘k’ is harmonic factor).

-In case where baseline mode is disabled or baseline data is not available, user can configure bearing, mechanical and stator function elements to operate based on peak magnitude (and energy) dB’s.
+Note: In case where baseline mode is disabled or baseline data is not available, user can configure bearing, mechanical and stator function elements to operate based on peak magnitude (and energy) dB’s.
 In such case PKP 1 and PKP 2 settings should be configured to correspond to magnitude level (i.e. an example of 75 dB and 65 dB for PKP 1 and PKP 2 settings).
 However, in this case circle will not plot any data.

 Step 13: Motor M&D data will be stored as a short-term historical log with a maximum of 4800 records with data logged at every 15-minute interval and during every intermediate PKP when the motor is in monitoring mode.